 The same goes for death year – not all gravestones have a readable year of death, either.
 If you know your ancestor died before, say, 1870, you can narrow down the search by using the “before” search field, and it’ll still show graves that don’t have years.

-Findagrave.com’s search is quite versatile and flexible – you can do a really broad, general search if you’d like, then click Refine Search on the left if you get too many search results and want to try narrowing it down.
+Findagrave.com’s search is quite versatile and flexible – you can do a really broad, general search if you’d like, then click Refine Search on the top if you get too many search results and want to try narrowing it down.

 After entering your search information, click the Search button.